k2view-academy/K2View-Academy/articles/98_installation_and_upgrade/Hardware_Linux_Docker/02_hardware_req_for_dev_qa.md

 * RedHat (version 7 or higher) based distribution with the latest patches (for example: CentOS, Oracle Linux).
 * Ubuntu Server, version 18.04 or higher, with the latest patches.

+#### Kafka Version:
+K2view supports the Kafka version certified for a specific Fabric version.
+Refer to the <a href="/articles/Product_Versions /Fabric_versions.md">Fabric Versions</a> page for links to the associated release notes where version info is provided.

 #### Hardware Requirements:

 The following specifications outline the baseline hardware and software requirements for on-premises Kafka nodes in development and quality assurance (Dev/QA) environments.
 These requirements ensure reliable messaging throughput and integration with Fabric and Cassandra.